What is Stainless Steel 304, 316, and 316L

 - How Long Will Stainless Steel Last?

-- Which Is Better, Steel Or Iron Railing?
+- Which Is Better, Stainless Steel Or Iron Railing?

 - What Are The Four Major Types Of Stainless Steel?